kyma-project/website/content/blog-posts/2019-06-14-extend-wordpress/index.md

 ```
 >**CAUTION:** The command assumes that **skipVerify** is the argument with the index 6 (0-based).

-# Enable WordPress Events and APIs in the `default` Namespace
+# Enable WordPress Events and APIs in the default Namespace

 The Kyma Application connectivity can expose APIs and Events (Async API) of Applications in the Service Catalog.
 To show WordPress in the Service Catalog, first, you need to bind the Application to a selected Namespace.
 Go to **Applications**, select the `wordpress` Application, press **Create Binding** and select the `default` Namespace.
-Now go to the `default` Namespace and open the Catalog - you should see WordPress API in the Services tab.
+Now go to the `default` Namespace and open the Catalog - you should see WordPress API in the **Services** tab.
 Open it and have a look at API console and Events specification.
 We will react on `comment.post.v1` event and interact with `/wp/v2/comments/{id}` API.
 To make them available in the `default` Namespace click the **Add once** button and create an instance of the WordPress Service Class.
-Behind the scenes, the Application Connector creates the Application Gateway (a kind of proxy) that forwards requests from bounded services or functions to the wordpress instance.
+Behind the scenes, the Application Connector creates the Application Gateway (a kind of proxy) that forwards requests from bounded services or functions to the WordPress instance.

 ![Add WordPress Instance](./add-wordpress-instance.png)